tebelorg/Tmail/README.md

 - A mailbot can act on incoming emails, to reply or call other automation APIs accordingly
 - For whatever reasons (eg data security), you prefer not to use email marketing services

-Mass emailing originally developed pro bono for a Singapore non-profit as part of its CRM strategy
+Mass email component originally developed pro bono for a Singapore non-profit as part of its CRM strategy

 # Set Up
 1. Update mailer.php & massmail.php with your email, name, etc